Other major reasons to serve this Airport:

 Freight & Development Opportunities

-Cornwall Airport Newquay is home to the UK’s only aerospace-focused Enterprise Zone, Aerohub.
+Cornwall Airport Newquay is home to the UK’s only aerospace and space-focused Enterprise Zone, Aerohub.
 Aerohub facilitates private sector investment within the aerospace sector and offers tax breaks and other financial support.
 Aerohub is the largest planning free environment in the UK with development land located within easy access to the operational airport.

 - Adjacent to Cornwall Airport Newquay is a 35 hectare (87 acre) Business Park Development where businesses are able to locate with planning freedom and 100% business rate relief.
-Fully serviced plots are available now, with office and industrial units available for lease in 2018.
+Fully serviced plots are available now, with office and industrial units available for lease, acquisition or development.

 - Holt Lloyd required a facility large enough to hold a minimum of 5,500 pallets, and with ready access to the A30.
 The company had previously been unable to find a location suitable for their needs, and of the required size. £100,000 of funding from the Regional Growth Fund has been used to support Holt investment in to the facility.
 Holt Lloyd’s latest business growth in the area will have a positive impact on the local community.
 The business will create 12-15 new jobs in the Enterprise Zone, which will further support the existing manufacturing site in Newquay, safeguarding 45 existing jobs.
 The Aerohub Enterprise Zone offers two investment-ready development sites dedicated to cutting-edge aerospace and space businesses.
 Covering Cornwall Airport Newquay and Goonhilly Earth Station, both sites have significant development land and access to development support.